Liberal leadership race: A look at the potential candidates

 François-Philippe Champagne

-The industry minister has signalled interest in the job but said he’s still mulling over whether to launch a bid.
-Elected as the MP for Saint-Maurice—Champlain since 2015, he is known for boundless energy and for overseeing Canada’s multi-billion investments in electric vehicle production and battery plants.
-He has long been the subject of speculation about who would one day succeed Trudeau.
+The industry minister has signalled his interest in the job but has said he’s still thinking it over.
+Champagne, the MP for Saint-Maurice—Champlain since 2015, is known for his boundless energy and for overseeing Canada’s multi-billion-dollar investments in electric vehicle and battery production.
+His name has tended to come up in discussions of likely successors to Trudeau.

-The energy minister and B.C.
-MP was a clean tech CEO before running for office.
-He has been a big part of the Liberals’ climate policies and was dispatched to try and bring Alberta on board some less popular moves including national regulations to end the use of fossil fuels as a source of electricity.
-He has said he is talking his decision over with family and probing whether he has enough support to enter the race competitively.

 Steven MacKinnon

-The minister of labour who was first elected to represent Gatineau, Que, in 2015, MacKinnon has signalled he is interested in the party’s top job and has spoken about the importance of having a bilingual leader.
-His most recent publicity came as the minister who stepped in to end the Canada Post strike in December after more than a month.
+The minister of labour, first elected to represent Gatineau, Que, in 2015, indicated interest in the party’s top job and has spoken about the importance of having a bilingual leader.
+MacKinnon bowed out of the running on Jan.
+12, saying that the time frame is too short to mount a campaign.

 Anita Anand